nitbix/toupee/README.md

 This is the file given as an argument to `base_model.py`, `ensemble.py` or `distilled_ensemble.py`.
 It is a yaml description of the experiment.
-Here is an example experiment file:
+Here is an example experiment file to train 10 DenseNets on CIFAR-100 using
+Bagging:

 ```
 ---